About Suomenlinna Fortress

 Having avoided military engagement in the 18th century, the next century saw Suomenlinna Fortress become the subject of an enduring Russian attack in the Russo-Finnish War, also known as the ‘War of Finland’ (1808-1809).
 After a three-month siege, Suomenlinna Fortress fell to the Russians.

 In 1906, Suomenlinna Fortress was the site of the Viapori rebellion, a short-lived military revolt.
-Then, in World War I, it defended St Petersburg as part of the Peter the Great Fortress, but, before the war ended, on 6 December 1917, Finland declared independence from Russia.
+Then, during World War One the fortress defended St Petersburg as part of the Peter the Great Fortress.
+Before the war ended on 6 December 1917, Finland declared independence from Russia.

 Suomenlinna Fortress has been under the control of the Finnish government since 1918 and outside military control since 1973.